Once your child turns 18, they are legally an adult and responsible for their health care.

 Health

-Health care needs include physical, dental and mental health, and responsibilities change with age.
+Healthcare needs include physical, dental and mental health, and responsibilities change with age.
 To help your child build the confidence to take care of health needs and to navigate health care into adulthood, start with small, steady steps today.
 Involve them in tasks such as scheduling appointments, learning about medical conditions, and communicating with their health care team.

-In this section, learn about [text]
+In this section, learn about supporting your child's healthcare needs.

 -

-Transitioning from pediatric to adult care
+Transition from pediatric to adult care

 Help your child transition from pediatric to adult care by involving them in their own care.